 It's preferrable to use the decorative search when auto-complete is being used.

 The search field should have a label that explains to the user what they can search for.
-To give the user instructions or examples on what to search for, we can use the label information or the placeholder.
-The label information and the placeholder should only be used if it adds extra value to the user, don't use it to repeat what's already said in the label.
+To give the user instructions or examples on what to search for, we can use the label information.
+The label information should only be used if it adds extra value to the user, don't use it to repeat what the label already says.

 In Swedish